 Ambulance Service

 Medically necessary ambulance services, ground or air, related to the treatment of an emergency are covered.
-Non-emergent transport is covered with provider referral and plan authorization.
+Air transport and non-emergent transport is covered with provider referral and plan authorization.
 Copay is not waived if you are admitted.